mrmrs/component-api-talk/README.md

 As a design community, we could make boilerplate config files for common ui components.
 Over time we could reinvent fewer and fewer wheels.
-This would allow us to go deeper on other areas that haben't been explored as much as button styles.
+This would allow us to go deeper on other areas that haven't been explored as much as button styles.

 This is where I think it gets *really* interesting.